-A yacht charter from Valletta allows you to combine a visit to the 2018 Cultural Capital of Europe with an excellent sailing adventure.
+A Mediterranean yacht charter from Valletta allows you to combine a visit to the 2018 Cultural Capital of Europe with an excellent sailing adventure.
 If you are looking for sunshine, impressive coastline and great summer sailing conditions then Malta delivers.

 A short sail over to Gozo offers crystal clear waters and fabulous snorkelling in the caves and grottos